 You will need to demonstrate that you have literacy skills and numeracy skills at Level 2 as a minimum.
 To do this we will ask you to complete an on-line assessment.
 We also ask you to complete a piece of free writing in a set time, a written comprehension test and an interview with a course tutor.

-This may seem like a long list but we know what is required to prepare you study university level qualifications and we want to make sure you have every chance of success.
+This may seem like a long list but we know what is required to prepare you to study university level qualifications and we want to make sure you have every chance of success.

-GCSE English and Maths at Grade C are critical requirements for University entrance so if you do not have these or their equivalent you will need to study them alongside your access programme.
-If you are studying a health, social care or education programme you will also be required to study Science to GCSE if you haven’t already achieved a Grade C.
+GCSE English and maths at Grade C are critical requirements for university entrance so if you do not have these or their equivalent you will need to study them alongside your access programme.
+If you are studying a health, social care or education programme you will also be required to study science to GCSE if you haven’t already achieved a Grade C.

 There are no formal requirements to study at Entry or Level 1.
 You may be asked to complete an assessment so we can make sure you are studying at the right level and get the right support to help you succeed.